Gizzle

-Glenda Raniece Proby (born December 1, 1987), better known by her stage names Gizzle and Lady G, is an American rapper and songwriter.
-Beginning her career as a ghostwriter for Lil' Fizz and Snoop Dogg in 2008, she has since collaborated with a number of prominent artists, particularly Puff Daddy and Ty Dolla Sign.
-She made her first appearance as a featured artist in 2015, on "You Can Be My Lover" from Puff Daddy's album MMM, and released her debut mixtape 7 Days in Atlanta in 2017.
-Her song “Go Up” is also the main Stadia song.
+Glenda Raniece Proby (born December 1, 1987), better known by her stage names Gizzle and Lady G Da Real Deal, is an American rapper and songwriter.
+Beginning her career in 2008 as a ghostwriter for artists such as Lil' Fizz and Snoop Dogg, she has since appeared as a recording artist on albums for Puff Daddy, G-Eazy and Ty Dolla Sign, among others.

+Proby released her debut mixtape, 7 Days in Atlanta, in 2017.
+That same year, she released the single "Get Loud For Me", which has been used in advertising for BOSE, Adidas, and the Los Angeles Lakers.
+Her 2021 song "Go Up" was used in a similar manner for the WBNA and the short-lived Google Stadia service.

 Early career

 From South Los Angeles, Proby showed a talent for writing from a young age, composing poetry and lengthy letters to her father when he was in jail.
 She started rapping as a teenager under the stage name Lady G Da Real Deal, regularly attending freestyle rap events in Los Angeles and San Bernardino county.
 She recorded a demo with Rhythm D of Ruthless Records and was offered a recording contract at the age of 17.
 However, she was encouraged by her manager, Cudda Love, to pursue songwriting for others instead.

 In 2007, she gained her first writing credit on the Lil' Fizz track "Beds".
 She was then invited by producer Teddy Riley to write for Snoop Dogg's 2008 album Ego Trippin'.
 She is credited on the tracks "Gangsta Like Me" and "Can't Say Goodbye", both of which were regularly highlighted in positive reviews of the album.